Gold Coast 500

-The Gold Coast 500 (formally known as the Boost Mobile Gold Coast 500) is an annual motor racing event for Supercars, held at the Surfers Paradise Street Circuit in Surfers Paradise, Queensland, Australia.
-The event has been a regular part of the Supercars Championship—and its previous iteration, the V8 Supercars Championship—since 2010.
+The Gold Coast 500 (known for sponsorship reasons as the Boost Mobile Gold Coast 500) is an annual motor racing event for Supercars, held at the Surfers Paradise Street Circuit in Surfers Paradise, Queensland, Australia.
+The event has been a regular part of the Supercars Championship — and its previous iteration, the V8 Supercars Championship — since 2010.

-The event was cancelled from the 2020 and 2021 Supercars Championships due to the COVID-19 pandemic, however returned in 2022.
-Having previously been held as a two-driver event known as the Gold Coast 600, the event was held as a single-driver 500 kilometre race from 2022.
+The event was excluded from the 2020 and 2021 Supercars Championships due to the COVID-19 pandemic, however it returned in 2022.
+Having previously been held as a two-driver event known as the Gold Coast 600, the event has been held as a single-driver 500 kilometre race since then.

 Format

 The event is staged over a three-day weekend, from Friday to Sunday.
 Two thirty-minute practice sessions are held on Friday.
-Both Saturday and Sunday feature a twenty-minute qualifying session succeeded by a top ten shootout, the combined results of which decide the grid for the following 250 km races.
+Both Saturday and Sunday feature a fifteen-minute qualifying session succeeded by a top ten shootout, the combined results of which decide the grid for the following 250 km races.

 In 2018, it was proposed that the event format be changed in 2019 to a single 500 kilometre race on the Sunday, with two qualifying races on the Saturday, a format mirroring the Sandown 500.
-However after the teams refused to back the change, it was dropped.
+However, after the teams refused to back the change, it was dropped.